Table of Contents_

 The Black & Decker LB700 7 amp electric leaf blower isn’t the most powerful on the list, but it does offer reasonable performance at 180 miles per hour or 180 CFM.
 To provide some context, it’s in the mid to high range of electric blowers — the Greenworks model above is less powerful, for instance.
 It’s also lightweight at just 4.4 pounds, so without the cord limitations, it’s quite portable.
 It includes a built-in cord retention unit to ensure the connected extension cord doesn’t snag on anything.

 While the performance isn’t high enough for commercial use and large projects, it is decent for spot cleans and traditional yard work.
 Therefore, we recommend the Black & Decker LB700 blower for any consumer applications and small area scenarios.
+For the rest of your yard work, you may want to take a look at the best backpack sprayer too.

 Award: Most Portable